 Before you start taking these medicines, tell your health care provider if:

 - You have bleeding problems or stomach ulcers.

 - You are pregnant, plan to become pregnant, or are breastfeeding.

-Take this medicine with food and plenty of water to lower side effects.
+Take this medicine with food and plenty of water to reduce side effects.
 You may need to stop taking clopidogrel before you have surgery or dental work.
-Do NOT just stop taking your medicine without talking with your doctor or nurse first.
+DO NOT just stop taking your medicine without first talking with your health care provider.

-Talk with your doctor before taking any of these drugs:
+Talk with your provider before taking any of these drugs:

 - Heparin and other blood thinners, such as warfarin (Coumadin)